Concrete degradation: Various types of concrete shrinkage

 The curing of concrete when it continues to harden after its initial setting and progressively develops its mechanical strength is a critical phase to avoid unwanted cracks in concrete.
 Depending on the temperature (summer or winter conditions) and thus on the cement hydration kinetics controlling the setting and hardening rate of concrete, curing time can require a few days only (summer) or up to two weeks (winter).
-It is then capital to avoid losses of water by evaporation because water is still necessary for continuing the slow cement hydration.
-Water loss at this stage aggravates concrete shrinkage and can cause unacceptable cracks to develop in concrete.
+It is then critical to avoid losses of water by evaporation because water is necessary for continuing the slow cement hydration.
+Water loss at this stage aggravates concrete shrinkage and can cause unacceptable cracks to develop.
 Cracks form in case of a too short, or too poor, curing when young concrete has not yet developed a sufficient early strength to withstand tensile stress caused by undesirable and premature drying.
-Cracks development occurs when early-age concrete is insufficiently protected against desiccation and too much water evaporates with heat because of unfavorable meteorological conditions: e.g, high temperature, direct solar insolation, dry air, low relative humidity, and high wind speed during summer, or in hot conditions.
+Crack development occurs when early-age concrete is insufficiently protected against desiccation and too much water evaporates with heat because of unfavorable meteorological conditions: e.g, high temperature, direct solar insolation, dry air, low relative humidity, and high wind speed during summer, or in hot conditions.
 Curing is intended to maintain moist conditions at the surface of concrete.
-It can be done by letting the form-works in place for a longer time, or by applying a hydrophobic thin film of an oily product (curing compound) at the concrete surface (e.g., for large slabs or rafts) to minimize water evaporation.
+It can be done by letting the formworks in place for a longer time, or by applying a hydrophobic thin film of an oily product (curing compound) at the concrete surface (e.g., for large slabs or rafts) to minimize water evaporation.